 The Executive Chairman receives attendance fees each year as Director of Riso Scotti, S.p.A., an associate that is not part of the Ebro Group, in which Ebro Foods, S.A. has a 40% interest (it is an associate consolidated by the equity method).
-This year (2024), the Executive Chairman is expected to receive a similar amount in attendance fees to that received in 2023 (5,200 euros p.a. gross).
+In the current year (2025), the Executive Chairman is expected to receive a similar amount in attendance fees to that received in 2024 (5,200 euros gross).